jcarlosmayo/jcarlosmayo.github.io/_posts/2014-11-06-religiosity-homosexual-intolerance.markdown

 yet it is better to test what one may suspect.
 The <a target="_blank" href="http://www.europeansocialsurvey.org">European Social Survey</a> provides a fairly good amount of information on the beliefs and behaviour of Europeans across nations, among which one can find the answer to:

-* Howe religious are you?
+* How religious are you?
 A categorical variable coded from 0, not religious at all, to 10, very religious.
 * Gays and lesbians free to live life as they wish.
 A categorical variable coded from 1, strongly agree, to 5, strongly disagree.